gondiberto/monsters-rolodex/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This version was developed by Gondiberto during the course "Complete React Developer in 2023 (w/ Redux, Hooks, GraphQL) " -> https://www.udemy.com/course/complete-react-developer-zero-to-mastery/
+This version was developed by me (/gondiberto) during the course "Complete React Developer in 2023 (w/ Redux, Hooks, GraphQL) " -> https://www.udemy.com/course/complete-react-developer-zero-to-mastery/

 ## Available Scripts